ashleyjohnvargas/point-of-sale/README.md

 GizmodePOS is a Point of Sales System specifically designed for the Gizmode Ecommerce Web Application.

-Install the following packages in the NuGet Package Manager:
+Install the following packages in the NuGet Package Manager in Visual Studio:
 Microsoft.AspNetCore.Mvc
 Microsoft.EntityFrameworkCore
 Microsoft.SqlServer.Server